-However, if you're just getting started it's probably best to play it safe.
+However, if you're getting started, it's probably best to play it safe.
 You can test the water with rates on future clients once you've got the ball rolling.

 7. Stay lean and mean

 Sit down and go through your incomings and outgoings to find ways to cut costs and save money.
-That's because the leaner you are, the better.
+The leaner you are, the better.
 Check out our recommended affordable tools to run a lean business.

-When you're 'lean and mean' you are less reliant on taking on every single job that comes your way and you can instead focus on getting higher quality work that will lead to bigger and better projects... projects that will lead to more great opportunities.
+When you're 'lean and mean' you are less reliant on taking on every single job that comes your way.
+You can instead focus on getting higher quality work that will lead to bigger and better projects; ones that will lead to more significant opportunities.